Make an Outdoor Water Fountain

-Especially for larger backyards with naturalistic design, a stream can be a great way to extend a water feature and add an expansive sense of exploration to an outdoor space.
-The water feature needn't be overly wide -- this one spans just over a foot -- but it can use both hardscape pieces such as boulders and a variety of plants to meld it with the surrounding landscape.
+Especially for larger backyard fountains with naturalistic design, a stream can be a great way to extend backyard fountains and add an expansive sense of exploration to an outdoor space.
+Garden fountains don't need to be overly wide, but they can use both hardscape pieces such as boulders and a variety of plants to meld it with the surrounding landscape.

 Best For: Gardeners who want to emulate the pleasure of a woodland stream.
-As it trickles and gurgles along, a landscape stream can guide visitors to secret niches and resting spots.
+As it trickles and gurgles along, a fountain stream can guide visitors to secret niches and resting spots.

 Best For: Gardeners who want to take advantage of water's natural properties.
 Because water wants to flow downhill anyway, pools, streams, and waterfalls are ideal for changing a hillside from a problem to a pleasure.